DeMarkAnalytics/selenium-cucumber-ts/docs/navigation.md

  Then I close browser
 ```

-To zoom in/out webpage use following steps :
+### To zoom in/out webpage use following steps :

 ```cucumber
  Then I zoom in page
  Then I zoom out page
 ```

-To zoom out webpage till necessary element displays use following steps :
+### To zoom out webpage till necessary element displays use following steps :

 ```cucumber
  Then I zoom out page till I see element having (id,name,class,xpath,css) "*"
 ```

-To reset webpage view use following step :
+### To reset webpage view use following step :

 ```cucumber
  Then I reset page view
 ```

-To scroll webpage use following steps :
+### To scroll webpage use following steps :

 ```cucumber
  Then I scroll to top of page
  Then I scroll to end of page
 ```

-To scroll webpage to specific element use following steps :
+### To scroll webpage to specific element use following steps :

 ```cucumber
  Then I scroll to element having (id,name,class,xpath,css) "*"
 ```

-To hover over a element use following steps :
+### To hover over a element use following steps :

 ```cucumber
  Then I hover over element having (id,name,class,xpath,css) "*"
 ```

+## Unimplemented